-The term 'Sovereign Debt' is included in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Sovereign Debt' is explained in detail and with examples in the Banking edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Sovereign Debt refers to the amount of money which the government of a given nation owes its various domestic and foreign creditors.
 It is a synonym to country debt, national debt, or government debt since the word sovereign simply equates to an independent national government.
 Another way of thinking of this term is that it is the amount of money which the nation owes its outside creditors.
 This is a good reason why it is commonly interchanged freely with the phrase public debt.
 Sovereign debt is similarly the total accumulation of the yearly deficits run by a government.
 For this reason, it reveals the additional amount of money which governments spend over what they realize in revenues cumulatively.

 It is mostly through issuing bonds that governments are able to finance their deficit spending.
 A good example of this is the United States’ Treasury notes and bills.
 These instruments come with terms ranging from as little as three months to as far out as 30 years.
 Governments will pay the holders of the notes interest in order to give them a return for loaning the government the money.

 As the likelihood of the bond being paid back increases, the interest rate which accompanies it decreases.
 This leads to a lower cost for carrying sovereign debt for nations which are perceived as trustworthy and financially viable longer term.
 Besides this financing avenue, governments are able to take out loans from private businesses, commercial banks, and other nations as well as from international individual financiers.